ElderZeus/ConceptTetorisu/README.md

 # TetrisProcessingPOO
-first project.\t
+First project.

-triyng to find a way to merge both archives in a single one.
+Triyng to find a way to merge both archives in a single one.